-The Marist Health Services office is located at 69 West Cedar Street, Poughkeepsie, New York.
-It is staffed by a medical director, nurse practitioners, registered nurses and administrative staff.
-Health Services' office hours are posted at https://my.marist.edu/health-services.
+Marist Health Services' main office is in the Murray Student Center, Room 352.
+We also have another site on the second floor of the Midrise dormitory.
+Our health care professionals include an MD medical director, nurse practitioners, registered nurses, and administrative staff.
+Our office hours are posted at https://my.marist.edu/health-services.

-Marist Health Services provides care to registered full-time undergraduate students while undergraduate classes are in session.
-Full-time graduate students may elect to pay the Health Services fee to access care as well.
-Students are requested to call 845-575-3270 to schedule an appointment.
-In the event of an unplanned visit or emergency, students are triaged promptly and seen in order of the severity of their issue.
+Marist Health Services provides care to full-time undergraduate students while undergraduate classes are in session.
+Graduate students may elect to pay the Health Services fee to access care as well.
+Students may call 845-575-3270 to schedule an appointment.
+In the event of an unplanned visit or emergency, students are triaged promptly, and appropriate care is provided in a timely manner.

-There is no charge for office visits or in-house lab tests (e.g. rapid strep tests), but outside tests are billed to the student's insurance.
+There is no charge for office visits or in-house lab tests (e.g., rapid strep tests), but healthcare delivered outside the Health Service, such as diagnostic tests, specialist referrals, urgent care centers and emergency room visits are billed to the student's insurance.
+Bloodwork sent to outside labs will also be billed to the student's insurance, so it is important for the student to know which is the preferred laboratory for their insurance plan to minimize out of pocket expenses.